-Divorce is never simple.
-Deciding how to handle a joint financial agreement like a mortgage in the midst of this process can make it feel even more complicated.
+Deciding how to handle a joint financial agreement like a mortgage in the midst of this process can make a divorce feel even more complicated.

 You may be wondering how to keep your house, whether you’ll have to refinance, or how to remove your spouse from the mortgage after the divorce.
 The answers to these questions aren’t straightforward.
 But it may help to frame your mortgage as a project to resolve that’s separate from your divorce because, really, it is.